Elizabeth Massie: Career

 Elizabeth Massie is a two-time Bram Stoker Award-winning author of horror novels and short fiction.
-She won the awards for Sineater and Stephen.
+She won the awards for her novel Sineater and novelette Stephen.
+In 2022, she was honored with the Horror Writers Association Lifetime Achievement Award.

 She has written historical fiction for young adults as well as mainstream fiction, media tie-ins, and non-fiction for American History textbooks and educational readers and testing programs.

 Her first short horror story, "Whittler," was published in David B. Silva's The Horror Show magazine in 1984.
-Since then, her horror fiction has appeared in magazines and anthologies, including, Best New Fantasy and Horror, Best New Horror, Splatterpunks, Inhuman Magazine, Grue, Hottest Blood, A Whisper of Blood, and Kolchak the Night Stalker: Casebook.
-Her book "Abed" is being converted into a short film by Jenny Lasko, Philip Nutman, and Ryan Lieske.
-The film has an expected release for summer 2012.
+Since then, her horror fiction has appeared in magazines and anthologies, including, Best New Fantasy and Horror, Best New Horror, Splatterpunks, Inhuman Magazine, Grue, Hottest Blood, A Whisper of Blood, and Kolchak the Night Stalker: Casebook, "Voices in the Darkness", and more.
+Her story "Lock Her Room" was developed into a short film by Kai Soremekun and aired on the Showtime Network.
+He story "Abed" was converted into a short film by Jenny Lasko, Philip Nutman, and Ryan Lieske.
+The film was released in the summer 2012.

 Massie is the creator of "Skeeryvilletown," a horror cartoon featuring creatures and monsters, which include 3-Eyed Devil Cat, Boo Boy, Wolfie, Fire Breathing Dog O' Death, Bonehead, the Witch Sisters, Rattie, and Battie.